paulhibbitts/test-docsify-this/docs/README.md

 ## Technical Details

-Docsify-This is a customized [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) site configured to render remote Markdown files, including Markdown files located on GitHub.
-By entering the URL of a Markdown file into the above URL Builder, that file is displayed as a standalone Web page in a new Browser tab.
+Entering the URL of a Markdown file into the above URL Builder, that file will be displayed as a standalone Web page in a new Browser tab.
 This URL may then be copied and shared for others to view the same page.
-The URL Builder will also automatically transform a URL to a GitHub Markdown file into the needed Raw source URL (i.e. raw.githubusercontent.com).
+The URL Builder will also automatically transform a URL to a GitHub Markdown file into the needed raw source URL (i.e. raw.githubusercontent.com).

 For example, to render the Markdown file **[README.md](https://github.com/hibbitts-design/docsify-open-course-starter-kit/blob/main/README.md)** (the expected default name) as a standalone page the URL would be:
 https://paulhibbitts.github.io/test-docsify-this?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main